-In both cases data bits are QPSK modulated and the resulting symbols are spread with a channelisation code of length 1 to 16.
-Due to this variable spreading factor, each data part of one burst provides the number of symbols as shown in Table 5.3 below.
+In both cases data bits are QPSK modulated and the resulting symbols are spread with a channelization code of length 1 to 16 (for the DL, only 1 and 16 apply).
+Due to this variable spreading factor, each data part of one burst provides the number of symbols as shown in Table 3 below.